-If you run Domoticz and have an Amazon Echo, this is one of the simplest ways to get voice control while keeping device control on your local network.
+If you run Domoticz and have an Amazon Echo, this is one of the simplest ways to get voice control while keeping device commands on your local network — no cloud subscriptions, no Alexa skills, no Philips account.

-Note: Alexa still uses the internet for speech recognition, but device commands remain on your LAN.
+Note: Alexa still uses the internet for speech recognition, but device control stays on your LAN.

 The problem with typical Alexa integrations